JagadeeshBathula/Xilinx-Vivado-/SPI_Master_Slave/README.md

 ## 3. How It Works

-Master starts communication:
+Master starts communication :

 Pulls the SS line of the desired slave low.

 Generates clock pulses on SCLK.

-Data transfer:
+Data transfer :

 Master sends data bit-by-bit on MOSI.